Dilivva/android-kotlin-assessment/README.md

 ---

-## Submission Deadline
+## ⏳ **Submission Deadline**

-All branches must be pushed 2Hhrs 30Min upon recieving the assessment email.
+All branches must be pushed 2Hhrs 30Min upon accepting the assessment email.

 ---